fjahr/lightning-mw/05-onchain.md

 A node:
   - upon discovering its *local commitment transaction*:
     - SHOULD spend the `to_local` output to a convenient address.
-    - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `to_self_delay` field) before spending the output.
+    - MUST wait until the delay has passed (as specified by the remote node's `to_self_delay` field) before spending the output.
       - Note: if the output is spent (as recommended), the output is *resolved*